Michal-Atlas/DawnStorm/Bestiary/index.md

 ## Humanoids

+### Goblin

+---

+Size: `Small`

+---

+### Giants

-### Isk
+#### Isk

+---

+Size: `Large`

+---

 The Isk descend from a large tribe of giants that once descended from the mountains to live among a Keinfolk city.
-Over time, their stature had greatly diminished from their original, today being only about one and a half to double the size of humans.
+Over time, their stature had greatly diminished from their original, today being only about one and a half to double the size of humans and living commonly in some larger cities often as workers.

 ### Keinfolk

 Incredibly proud, stubborn and loyal creatures, described mostly as humanoid lions.
 Pride upon pride, their mane is what defines their class, long and wavy manes always giving an advantage when arriving in any Keinfolk society.

-### Pan / Pixie

-Incorrectly called forest nymphs by many, Pans and their female counterparts called Pixies inhabit kingdoms in many forests of the world.
-Their philosophy of life is inherently pacifistic, created by the spirit of nature to protect the forest that is the only way to aggravate them.

 ### Talach